Tsukiyonocm/Reading-List/README.md

 of it, I just wish the rest of the book would have been a continous story, and not just the variations of the story that the author wrote in his life.

+<b>Sea of Tranquility</b> by Emily St. John Mandel (1-18-25) - This was a suprising read honestly.
+It sort of reminds of a couple of Blake Crouch's books which honestly is honor.
+The story takes into account time travel, various characters who are connected by a event in time.
+The main character is charged with investigating the connection between these events and this leads you on a journey.
+This is honestly a simple story but its enjoyable.
+I can highly recommend it.

 ### Currently Reading

 1. Four Lost Cities by Annalee Newitz
-2. Sea of Tranquility by Emily St. John Mandel
+2. Streams of Silver by R. A. Salvatore

-### Current Book Completed Count as of 1/13/25
+### Current Book Completed Count as of 1/19/25

 Non-fiction - 2\
-Fiction - 1
+Fiction - 2